rjb489/CS386-wkgOut/Deliverables/D6-Implementation2.md

 ###

-- Requirement: Redesign login page
+- Requirement: As a website user I would like to be able to have an accessible login page.
 - Issue: [183](https://github.com/rjb489/CS386-wkgOut/issues/183)
 - Pull Request: [164](https://github.com/rjb489/CS386-wkgOut/pull/164)
 - Implemented by: Laura Guerrero